billkarsh/SpikeGLX/Markdown/Manual-Text.md

 > If you do not supply a map, the `default` layout depends upon the stream.
-The **imec** default layout is a probe with 1 shank, 2 columns, and a row count determined from your actual probe option and `imro` table choices.
+The **imec** default layout is a probe with 1 shank, 2 columns, and a row count determined from your actual probe type and `imro` table choices.
 The **nidq** default is a probe with 1 shank, 2 columns and a row count equal to MN/2 (neural channel count / [2 columns]).